At least two dead in shooting at St. Louis performing arts high school

 “There is no threat to any Confluence schools or students but we are taking this step as a precaution,” the school said on Twitter.

-Rep. Peter Meredith, D-St. Louis, has a niece who attends CVPA and also represents the school in the state House.
+Rep. Peter Meredith, D-St. Louis, has a niece who attends CVPA.
+The school is in his state House district.
 On Facebook, he wrote that he was praying for the students and their families.

 On Twitter, Aderman Shane Cohn, who represents the 25th Ward, wrote: “Nobody should experience this at school.
 Nobody should experience this at work.
 Nobody should experience this at the movies.
 Nobody should experience this at a concert.
 Nobody should experience this at a grocery.
 Nobody should experience this.”